semaphoreci/docs/docs/ci-cd-environment/semaphore-registry-images.md

 ---

 # Semaphore Registry
-Semaphore hosts a set of images that are used by `sem-service` as well as a set of convinience images that you can easily pull in your Semaphore jobs.
+Semaphore hosts a set of images that are used by `sem-service` as well as a set of convinience images.
+You can use these images inside your Semaphore envionrment without any restrictions or limits.

 ### Using unsuported version
-Instruction on how you should proceed if you need unsuported version
+In case that you need to use a Docker image that is not covered in this list please note that Semaphore allows pulls from any Docker repository.

+You can find more information in our [working with Docker](/ci-cd-environment/working-with-docker/) documentation page.

+!!! info "Docker Hub rate limits"
+    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub all pulls have to be authenticated.
+    If you are pulling any images from Docker Hub public repository please make sure you are logged in to avoid any failiures.
+You can find more information on how to authenticate in our [Docker authentication](https://docs.semaphoreci.com/ci-cd-environment/docker-authentication/) guide.

 ## Convenience Docker images
-For convenience, Semaphore comes with a pre-built convenience Docker images hosted on Semaphore Registry.
+Semaphore comes with a pre-built convenience Docker images hosted on Semaphore Registry.
 The source code of the Semaphore Docker images is [hosted on Github](https://github.com/semaphoreci/docker-images).

 ### Ruby